Oregon Clean Grid Summit: Q&A With Attendees

 Question #2.
 What do you think are the greatest barriers in Oregon’s transition to a clean electric grid?
 How might advocates, community leaders, businesses, and decision-makers work together to overcome those hurdles?

-Courtney Lee, Amazon (attendee and sponsor): Amazon has invested in more than 500 new solar and wind energy projects globally and is the world’s largest corporate purchaser of renewable energy for the fourth year in a row.
+Courtney Lee, AWS (attendee and sponsor): Amazon has invested in more than 500 new solar and wind energy projects globally and is the world’s largest corporate purchaser of renewable energy for the fourth year in a row.
 We are committed to working with advocates, community leaders and policymakers to ensure that renewable energy can get on the grid to ensure that states can meet their clean energy goals.
 There is a huge opportunity to enable clean energy in Oregon, but currently the lack of transmission infrastructure often prevents the ability for that renewable energy to be used because of the long interconnection queue in the Northwest.

 It is critical for advocates, community leaders and businesses to work together to overcome barriers to a clean electric grid.
 In the Oregon Legislature, for example, continued convenings of workgroups and stakeholder meetings to talk about the barriers and brainstorm ways to overcome the issue through policy development will be important.